Osteoporosis

 Complications and adverse effects:

 Spine fractures are probable to occur even without any fracture.
-The spine fracture may occur when the joints of the spine get weakened to such a large amount that it crumples, and the person faces lots of back pain, loss of height and a hunched posture.
+A spine fracture may occur when the joints of the spine get weakened to such a large amount that it crumples, and the person faces lots of back pain, loss of height and a hunched posture.

 Prevention: